KaitlynIlli/MART341-WebDesign/WebDesignHomework/assignment8/readme.md

 Span2 is used in the red dress information with the words red dress gala being maroon.

 Audio (at least 1)
+(I couldn't figure out how to get this to work)

 Video (at least 1)
+(I couldn't figure out how to get this to work)

 Iframe (at least 1)
 I added the official website we currently have for Alpha Phi.